 These were my first set of studio headphones, and are still my go-to pair for vocal tracking.
 I originally bought my HA-RX700’s to help with the amount of sound escaping from my headphones while playing video games.
 (I drove my wife absolutely crazy with Battlefield 4.)
 That lack of leakage is perfect for recording with condenser mics, and why I still use them despite having more expensive pairs.
 They’re rated at 48 Ohms with an 8Hz – 25kHz frequency response, and come with an 11.5-foot cord.
 They tend to be a little boomy on the low end and shallow in the midrange and therefore not great for mixing, but at this price they’re an absolute steal.

-Easily one of the most popular pairs of studio headphones on the market due to its low price and solid features, the AKG K240 features a 15Hz – 25kHz frequency response and a 3.5mm jack for easy replacement of the included cable.
+Easily one of the most popular pairs of semi-open-back studio headphones on the market due to its low price and solid features, the AKG K240 features a 15Hz – 25kHz frequency response and a 3.5mm jack for easy replacement of the included cable.
 Rated at 55 Ohms, this headphone pair should work with your built-in amplifier on your interface with no issue.
-The pair I used felt a little flimsy, but if you take care of them they should hold up and provide a quality tracking experience.
+The pair I used felt a little flimsy, but if you take care of them they should hold up and provide a quality monitoring experience.

 Sennheiser HD 280 PRO